Concordia Stingers: Baseball

-Baseball

 The baseball club, which operates in the fall season under head coach Howie Schwartz, is composed of mostly elite and AA level players from summer leagues and competes at the club level against other schools in Quebec, Ontario and an array of schools from Atlantic Canada for a national championship in late October.
 The Cape Breton University Capers won in 2005 and Concordia did not make the playoffs.
 In 2007, the baseball team won their first conference championship in school history over the University of Ottawa Gee-Gees advancing to their first CIBA National Championships.
-They lost 2-0 in the championship final against the University of New Brunswick.
+They lost 2–0 in the championship final against the University of New Brunswick.

 In 2008, they lost the Conference Title to the Collège Laflèche Dragons in a three-game series.

 In 2009, the Concordia Stingers defeated the University of Ottawa Gee-Gees in two straight games to win the CIBA Northern Conference and advance to the CIBA National Championships for the second time in three years.
-Despite dropping two of their round robin games, on the final day of the tournament, the team won three straight games to capture its first National Championship.
-They defeated the OUA Champion Western University Mustangs 6-2 in the tie-breaker for Fourth Place.
-The Gee-Gees who were in the Nationals as a Wild Card and beat the Stingers for some revenge in the tournament's opening game, were the next victim, as The Stingers won 4-3 with a sixth and seventh inning comeback.
-In the Championship game, despite going down 1-0 early in the game the Stingers stormed back to win 12-2.
+Despite dropping two of their round robin games, on the final day of the tournament, the team won three straight games to capture its first national championship.
+They defeated the OUA Champion Western University Mustangs 6–2 in the tie-breaker for Fourth Place.
+The Gee-Gees who were in the Nationals as a Wild Card and beat the Stingers for some revenge in the tournament's opening game, were the next victim, as The Stingers won 4–3 with a sixth and seventh inning comeback.
+In the Championship game, despite going down 1-0 early in the game the Stingers stormed back to win 12–2.

-In 2010, the Stingers went 11-5 and finished second to the McGill University Redmen who were 13-3.
-The Stingers were 3-1 against the Redmen during the regular season.
-After dropping the Ottawa Gee-Gees in the Semis, the Maroon and Gold defeated McGill in three games in the Finals to capture their second straight Conference Championship.
+In 2010, the Stingers went 11-5 and finished second to the McGill University Redmen who were 13–3.
+The Stingers were 3–1 against the Redmen during the regular season.
+After dropping the Ottawa Gee-Gees in the Semis, the Maroon and Gold defeated McGill in three games in the Finals to capture their second straight Conference championship.
 At the Nationals in Windsor, Ontario, the Stingers bowed out in the semi-finals, losing to the Brock University Badgers.

 In 2011, the Stingers went 13-3 and finished in first place.
 In the Semi Finals, the Stingers ousted the Redmen in three games after dropping the first game of the series to their fourth place rival.
 With the series win, The Stingers clinched a trip to their third consecutive CIBA National Championships, to be held in Moncton, New Brunswick.
 The Stingers failed in their bid to win a third straight conference title, losing in three games to the Carleton University Ravens.